Analytics Data ScienceSee in schedule: Thu, Jul 29, 14:15-15:00 CEST (45 min) Download/View Slides

 E.g, by introducing Simpson’s Paradox, a situation where the outcome of all entries is in conflict with that of its cohorts, I shine a light on the importance of using graphs to model the data which enables identification and managing confounding factors.

-Type: Talk (45 mins); Python level: Intermediate; Domain level: Intermediate
+Type: Talk (45 mins); Python level: Beginner; Domain level: Beginner

-Ex-cosmologist turned data scientist with over 10 years experience in machine/deep learning, statistical inference, and passionate about data insights visualisations.
-Result driven and highly detail oriented I’m motivated by intellectual challenges and love analysing data to communicate insights for better decisions within organisations.
+Ex-cosmologist turned data scientist with over 15 years experience in solving challenging problems.
+I am motivated by intellectual challenges, highly detail oriented and love visualising data results to communicate insights for better decisions within organisations.

-My claim for fame is between 2004-2014 living in four different continents within a span of a decade, including three tennis Grand Slam cities (NY, Melbourne, London).
+My claim for fame is between 2004-2014 living in four different continents within a span of a decade, including three tennis Grand Slam cities (NYC, Melbourne, London).